apache/apisix/docs/en/latest/plugins/ua-restriction.md

 }'
 ```

-The `bot-restriction` plugin has been disabled now.
+The `ua-restriction` plugin has been disabled now.
 It works for other plugins.